qilingframework/rtfd.io/docs/ida.md

 ### With Customized scripts

-- Customized scripts is a python script, the code frame like this:
+- Debug with instrumentation always required a user defined script, for example

 ```python
 from qiling import *